Annuity.org partners with outside experts to ensure we are providing accurate financial content.

-Rolling over some of your retirement savings into an annuity with guaranteed, secure lifetime income can be the answer to a lot of questions and concerns you have about supporting yourself after you’ve retired.
+Rolling over some of your retirement savings into an annuity which will eventually provide guaranteed, secure lifetime income can be the answer to a lot of questions and concerns you have about supporting yourself after you’ve retired.

 With the demise of pensions for most workers, many have found themselves on their own to chart out their retirement finances.
 The big question they face is: How do they do it?

-Imagine you’ve built up a sizable retirement nest egg in a 401(k) or IRA account, and you’re getting ready to retire.
+Imagine you’ve built up a sizable retirement savings in your employer-sponsored retirement plan or your own IRA account, and you’re getting ready to retire.
 But without a pension, how do you make sure you have continuous income to fund your retirement years?
 Social Security won’t cut it.
 It’s too little, and who knows how long it will be there?

-The main way to do that would be to use a portion of the funds to purchase an annuity, which will provide you a stream of income like a pension.
-The income could be monthly, quarterly or once a year.
-It could be for a set number of years or the rest of your life, depending on the terms of the annuity.
+One popular option is to use a portion of the funds to purchase an annuity, which will provide you a stream of income like a pension.

 Using Retirement Savings to Fund an Annuity